-Yes, there are 2 different meningococcal vaccines.
-Quadrivalent meningococcal conjugate vaccine (Menactra and Menveo) protects against 4 serotypes (A, C, W and Y) of meningococcal disease.
-Meningococcal serogroup B vaccine (Bexsero and Trumenba) protects against serogroup B meningococcal disease, for age 10 and older.
+Yes, there are multiple meningococcal vaccines.
+Quadrivalent meningococcal conjugate vaccine (Menveo and MenQuadfi) protects against 4 serotypes (A, C, W, and Y) of meningococcal disease.
+The meningococcal serogroup B vaccine (Bexsero and Trumenba) protects against serogroup B meningococcal disease for people aged 10 and older.
+Pentavalent meningococcal vaccine protects against serogroups A, B, C, W, and Y. It may be administered to persons aged \geq 10 years when both a quadrivalent meningococcal conjugate vaccine and meningococcal B vaccine are indicated at the same visit.

-Should my child or adolescent receive meningococcal vaccine?
+Should my child or adolescent receive the meningococcal vaccine?

-That depends.
-Meningococcal conjugate vaccine is routinely recommended at age 11-12 years with a booster at age 16.
-In addition, these vaccines may be recommended for children with certain high-risk health conditions, such as those described above.
-Otherwise, meningococcal vaccine is not recommended for attendance at camps.
+Different meningococcal vaccines are recommended for a range of age and risk groups.
+Meningococcal conjugate vaccine (MenACWY) is routinely recommended at age 11-12 years with a booster at age 16 and is required for school entry for grades 7 and 11.
+In addition, these vaccines may be recommended for additional children with certain high-risk health conditions, such as those described above.

 Meningococcal serogroup B vaccine (Bexsero and Trumenba) is recommended for people with certain relatively rare high-risk health conditions (examples: persons with a damaged spleen or whose spleen has been removed, those with persistent complement component deficiency (an inherited disorder), and people who may have been exposed during an outbreak).
-Adolescents and young adults (16 through 23 years of age) who do not have high risk conditions may be vaccinated with a serogroup B meningococcal vaccine, preferably at 16 through 18 years of age, to provide short term protection for most strains of serogroup B meningococcal disease.
-Parents of adolescents and children who are at higher risk of infection, because of certain medical conditions or other circumstances, should discuss vaccination with their child's healthcare provider.
+Adolescents and young adults (16 through 23 years of age) who do not have high-risk conditions may be vaccinated with a serogroup B meningococcal vaccine, preferably at 16 through 18 years of age, to provide short-term protection for most strains of serogroup B meningococcal disease.
+Parents of adolescents and children at higher risk of infection because of certain medical conditions or other circumstances should discuss vaccination with their child's healthcare provider.